 - producing hormones and vitamin D

-- absorbing vitamins A, D, K, and E
+- absorbing vitamins A, D, E, and K

 - aiding digestion

-Cholesterol may be produced by your liver or consumed from animal sources.
-As a result, whether a pizza is high in cholesterol depends mostly on its animal-based ingredients — pepperoni, sausage, ham, and other popular meat toppings.
+Your liver produces some cholesterol, and you may also consume cholesterol from animal sources.
+As a result, a pizza’s cholesterol content depends mostly on its animal-based ingredients — pepperoni, sausage, ham, and other popular meat toppings.